Delta Regional Authority: Partnerships

-At the local level, the Delta Regional Authority coordinates efforts with a combination of agencies.
-Assisting the Delta Regional Authority are local development districts ("LDDs"), regional entities with a proven track record of helping municipalities, counties and parishes improve basic infrastructure and stimulate growth.
+At the local level, the Delta Regional Authority coordinates efforts with various agencies.
+Assisting the Delta Regional Authority are local development districts ("LDDs"), regional entities with a proven track record of helping municipalities, counties, and parishes improve basic infrastructure and stimulate growth.

 DRA partners with USDA's Rural Development (RDA) Program.
-Through their network of state and local offices, the RDA assists the Delta Regional Authority with the Rural Community Advancement Program (RCAP) program.
+Through its network of state and local offices, the RDA assists the Delta Regional Authority with the Rural Community Advancement Program (RCAP).
 DRA also partnered with the Economic Development Association (EDA) by conducting community evaluations related to the 2010 Deepwater Horizon oil spill.
-Additionally, the Delta Regional Authority works with each member state's Department of Economic Development, local development districts, Departments of Transportation, governor’s offices, Department of Health, Department of Defense, Department of Commerce, congressional offices and city and county government.
+Additionally, the Delta Regional Authority works with each member state's Department of Economic Development, local development districts, Departments of Transportation, governor's offices, Department of Health, Department of Defense, Department of Commerce, congressional offices, and city and county governments.

 Programs and initiatives

 The Delta Regional Authority is involved in numerous efforts to improve the lives of the people it serves.
 The following programs are currently under operation throughout the Authority's region: